Grayson/nusomewhere/README.markdown

 	(inspect (NSApplication sharedApplication) "app")

 The second parameter to `inspect` is a string that represents the label.
 This *must* be a string.
 When `inspect` works its magic, it'll insert the object into the context using that particular label.

+## About the `attach` and `detach` commands

+If you work with particular applications regularly with NuSomewhere, there may be a lot of boilerplate code that is tiresome to type repeatedly.
+Fortunately, NuSomewhere provides a mechanism to automatically run a file when it is injected into an application.
+This mechanism is called `attach`.  `attach` is a simple Console command that takes the full path to a Nu file.
+Whenever NuSomehwere injects nu-anywhere into an application, it will attempt to load the file attached immediately after injection.

+	(attach "/Users/username/Desktop/init.nu")

+This is handy for setting up standard objects such as NSApp (`(set NSApp (NSApplication sharedApplication))`) or other common variables or functions.
+If you want to include multiple files, simply load them in the attached file.
+This is also useful for loading frameworks or other bundles.

+If you'd like to remove the attached file, simply use the `detach` command.

+	(detach)

 ## Thanks